Synthetic Diamonds and the Kimberly Process: Fighting the last war

-The De Beers marketing campaign – built on the slogan A Diamond is Forever - has not yet run out of steam.
-Increasing number of people entering the urban upper middle classes in places like China and India are driving up diamond demand for ceremonies such as engagements.
-Real diamonds remain rare and supply has not kept pace, bringing into focus the growing markets for synthetic diamonds.
+The increasing number of people entering the urban upper middle classes in places like China and India is driving up global diamond demand for ceremonies such as engagements.
+Real diamonds remain rare and supply has not kept pace, bringing into focus the growing market for synthetic diamonds.

 Synthetic, as opposed to imitation diamonds, were first developed in the early 1950s.
 At first, they were only used for the production of industrial diamonds.
 Up until the late 1990s the technology to create these synthetics was dominated by three companies: De Beers in Europe (Element 6), General Electric in the US and then Sumitomo in Japan.
 The three flooded the industrial diamond market with millions of carats and the price in the US and EU collapsed over a period of three decades.

-At present, the technology for making these near perfect copies of mined diamonds, which are virtually undetectable to the naked eye, is no longer dominated by the traditional producers.
-The big players on the diamond block are no longer Botswana or Russia.
+At present, the technology for making these near-perfect copies of mined diamonds, which are virtually undetectable to the naked eye, is no longer dominated by the traditional producers.
 China, with no diamond mines to speak of, has entered the market and is now the world’s biggest producer of diamonds, selling what the US Geological Survey estimates to be between 6-10 billion carats of diamonds for largely, but not exclusively, industrial uses.
 Total world production of mined diamonds in 2012 was only about 128 million carats.

-The biggest threat to diamonds is no longer blood diamonds or the effect of Marange or child labour exploitation in Surat, India, but synthetics, which compete primarily with the smaller range of mined stones.
+The biggest threat to diamonds is no longer blood diamonds but synthetics, which compete primarily with the smaller range of mined stones.
 Unfortunately most mined diamonds are very small – about 80-90% of stones are less than half carats.
 If the market for these stones collapses, the profits from the entire mined diamond sector will collapse with it, as well as the stock market funds for further diamond exploration.

 There is, however, at least a partial confluence of interests once again.
 It is in virtually everyone’s interest in the diamond industry, even the synthetic producers, not to allow the value of gem quality diamonds to follow the trajectory of industrial diamonds.
-Extending the mandate of the Kimberley Process beyond only that of rough diamonds will enable the industry to control the supply of diamonds, both rough and polished.
-This was recommended in a draft report late last year on the Kimberley process by Harvard.
-Extending the Kimberley process to polished diamonds will require a system of traceability which those in the low-profit middle of the diamond value chain will find difficult to afford.
+Extending the mandate of the Kimberley Process beyond that of rough diamonds will enable the industry to control the supply of diamonds, both rough and polished.
+This was recommended in a draft report late last year on the Kimberley process by Harvard University.

-# These are the views of Professor Roman Grynberg and not necessarily those of SAIIA or any institution with which he may be affiliated.
+The views expressed here are those of Professor Grynberg and not necessarily those of SAIIA or any institution with which he may be affiliated.